 messageStrings property

-A resources object MAY contain a property named messageStrings whose value is a JSON object (§3.5), each of whose properties represents a single localized string.
+A resources object MAY contain a property named messageStrings whose value is a JSON object (§3.5) each of whose properties represents a single localized string.
 The property names correspond to resource identifiers (§3.9.6) within message objects (§3.9).
-If the property name is used as the value of the messageId property (§3.9.9) of any message object in the current run, the property value SHALL be a plain text string (§3.9.2).
-If the property name is used as the value of the richMessageId property (§3.9.10) of any message object tin the current run, the property value SHALL be a rich text string (§3.9.3).
+If the property name is used as the value of the messageId property (§3.9.9) of any message object in the containing run object, the property value SHALL be a plain text string (§3.9.2).
+If the property name is used as the value of the richMessageId property (§3.9.10) of any message object in the containing run object, the property value SHALL be a rich text string (§3.9.3).
 A given resource identifier SHALL NOT appear both as the value of a messageId property and the value of a richMessageId property in the same run.

 EXAMPLE: